docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 !!! warning "The current state of Rspamd integration into DMS"

     Recent pull requests have stabilized integration of Rspamd to a point that we encourage users to test the feature.
 We are confident that there are no major bugs in our integration that make using Rspamd infeasible.
-Please note that there may still be (breaking) changes ahead as integration is still work in progress!
+Please note that there may still be changes ahead as integration is still work in progress!

     We expect to stabilize this feature with version `v12.1.0`.